New longevity drugs for your canine patients

 A guide to our drugs in development

-We're developing the first drugs for FDA approval* to extend healthy lifespan in dogs, with the first expected to launch under conditional approval in early 2025.
+We're developing the first drugs for FDA approval* to extend healthy lifespan in dogs, with the first expected to launch under conditional approval in 2025.
 We have three products in development to address canine aging.

 *FDA approval not guaranteed